OpenRhythm/OpenRhythm/readme.md

 #### Windows
-You will need to get Visual Studio 2015 Community Edition (please expand)
+The following instructions are using "Build Tools for Visual Studio 2017"

 Download the pre-built dependancies and make sure they are in the extern folder.

 https://drive.google.com/file/d/0BwN4qYrZTBNbaW1Tb3pycm1aTlE/view?usp=sharing
 This are x64 release builds done with VS 2015

+Then run win-release-build.bat

 #### Unix: (MacOS/Linux)
 GCC-4.9+ or Clang-3.4+ (MacOS: download Xcode Command Line Utils)